Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

 Reads go directly to the tablet's `Get()` method, which implements the merged view described in the Tablet section.
-Clients communicate directly with tablet servers — the master is not involved in the read path at all.
+Clients communicate directly with tablet servers, the master is not involved in the read path at all.

 ### Atomic Read-Modify-Write